 Marketing: Museums are doing very good job of marketing their exhibitions and events to create a buzz far in advance.
 They start to promote their shows early and consistently build the excitement up to the opening or event date.
 When people visit a museum, it is hard to leave without learning what else they could do or see in the next three or four months.
 This helps people get excited to visit again and make plans or want to connect with the museum to get reminders about future fun.

 Gallery Takeaway: Small to mid-sized galleries rarely promote anything going on in the gallery more than a month out.
 Your gallery patrons are bombarded with information and options for how to spend their time and money.
 It is critical to formulate a marketing calendar and plan that allows for promotion of future gallery attractions.

 Promoting early and often is key.
-You cannot simply repost the who, what, when and where of an event.
+You cannot simply repost the who, what, when and where of an event in your newsletter or social media pages.
 Build anticipation by trickling out new information to keep your message fresh and keep prospects attention.

 All these tactics are helping to initiate a conversation, not only with the museum but also through increased word-of-mouth among the friends and colleagues of visitors.
 Museums have become more skilled at creating a buzz.
 They have also successfully created a feeling of participation and a more dynamic experience.
 This is helping to change perceptions toward museums as being exciting destinations to revisit.
 It is also helping to nurture an appreciation for art.